Serene Jones

-Lynda Serene Jones (born 1959) is the President and Johnston Family Professor for Religion and Democracy at Union Theological Seminary in the City of New York.
+Lynda Serene Jones (born 1959) is an American Protestant theologian.
+She is the president and Johnston Family Professor for Religion and Democracy at Union Theological Seminary in the City of New York.
 She was formerly the Titus Street Professor of Theology at Yale Divinity School and chair of gender, woman, and sexuality studies at Yale University.
+In July 2025, Jones announced that she would step down as president of Union Theological Seminary at the end of the 2025–2026 academic year.

 Biography

 Born Lynda Serene Jones on July 31, 1959, she is the eldest of three daughters.
 Her mother, Sarah Jones, was a licensed psychotherapist.
 Her father, Joe Robert Jones, was a graduate of Yale Divinity School and served as Dean of the Graduate Seminary (1975–1979) and President of Phillips University from 1979 to 1988.
 Serene is a graduate of Enid High School in Enid, Oklahoma.
 Serene's younger sister Kindy Jones is Assistant Attorney General for the State of Oklahoma.
 Her youngest sister, Verity Jones, is a former Disciples of Christ pastor and editor of DisciplesWorld.

 After graduating with a Bachelor of Arts degree from the University of Oklahoma, Jones earned a Master of Divinity degree from Yale Divinity School in 1985, and a Doctor of Philosophy degree in theology from Yale University in 1991.
 She is an ordained minister in both the Christian Church (Disciples of Christ) and the United Church of Christ.
-She taught at Yale University for seventeen years.
+She taught at Yale University for seventeen years where she served as the Titus Street Professor of Theology at the Divinity School and chair of Women, Gender and Sexuality Studies in the Graduate School of Arts and Sciences.

 On July 1, 2008, Jones succeeded Joseph Hough as President of Union Theological Seminary in the City of New York.

-Jones is the 16th president of the historic Union Theological Seminary in the City of New York.
-The first woman to head the 179-year-old interdenominational seminary, she occupies the Johnston Family Chair for Religion and Democracy and has formed Union’s Institute for Women, Religion and Globalization, as well as the Institute for Art, Religion and Social Justice.
-Jones came to Union after seventeen years at Yale University, where she was the Titus Street Professor of Theology at the Divinity School and chair of Women, Gender and Sexuality Studies in the Graduate School of Arts and Sciences.
+Jones is the 16th president of Union and the first woman to head the interdenominational seminary.
+She occupies the Johnston Family Chair for Religion and Democracy and has formed Union's Institute for Women, Religion and Globalization as well as the Institute for Art, Religion and Social Justice.
 She was the president of the American Academy of Religion for 2016.

+In July 2025, Jones announced that she would step down as president of Union Theological Seminary at the end of the 2025–2026 academic year.